scripting/feedBase/readme.md

 ## What is feedBase?

-A project to get feeds into a base.
+A project to get lots of feeds into a database.

 ### How it works